drewpyun/TEA5767-COMSEC/README.md

 It is not necessary to have a TEA5767 FM module to test these scripts as, at its core, it will take any audio input (such as a microphone) and stream it to the client.

 ## Install
-developed on python 3.11.6.
+developed and tested on python 3.11.6.
 Python 3.12 is not supported by pyaudio yet. pip install -r requirements.txt

 ## Usage
 Run the database.py script first.
 Run the server.py script next.
 Run the client.py script last.